-It is estimated that as of December 2013, almost 12.9 million people worldwide were receiving antiretroviral therapy.
+It is estimated that as of December 2013, almost 12,9 million people worldwide were receiving antiretroviral therapy.
 Although this represents an extraordinary global achievement, the world has yet to fully leverage the profound therapeutic and preventive benefits of HIV treatment.
 Despite historic gains, the majority of people living with HIV still do not receive treatment.

-Failure to bring HIV treatment to people who need it represents a profound missed opportunity in the global efforts to end the AIDS epidemic:
+Failure to bring HIV treatment to those who need it represents a profound missed opportunity in the global quest to end AIDS:

-HIV treatment saves lives and prevents illness.
+■ HIV treatment saves lives and prevents illness.
 As a result of advances in the science of HIV treatment, a young person who contracts HIV today has the potential to live a normal lifespan.
 In the most heavily affected countries, scale-up of HIV treatment has resulted in sharp increases in life expectancy and major reductions in HIV morbidity.